dmatavel/minitalk/README.md

 1. Inside minitalk’s repository type `make` and hit `Enter` to create server’s and client’ executables.

-2. Type `./server` and Enter to initialize server.
-It will print his PID and wait to receive a message.
+2. Type `./server` and press `Enter` to initialize the server.
+It will print his PID and wait to receive a message from a client.

 3. In another tab or terminal type `./client [server’s PID] [message]` to send a message to the server.